-Value I. What is the projected total cost to serve all at ABAWDs in your State? -risk k) Explain the methodology used to determine the total cost to fulfill the pledge.
+Value

+I. What is the projected total cost to serve all at-risk ABAWDs in your State?
 II.
 Of the total in (I), what is the total projected administrative costs of E&T?
-111. Of the total in (I), what is the total projected costs for participant reimbursements in E&T?
+III.
+Of the total in (I), what is the total projected costs for participant reimbursements in E&T?